kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 - notify that `DOM` is ready now, e.g: if you're using a third-party chart component, you need to have the DOM ready before component uses it
 #### re-render
 1. static getDerivedStateFromProps(nextProps, prevState)
-- does the same thing as intial render
+- (rarely used) does the same thing as intial render
 2. shouldComponentUpdate(nextProps, nextState)
 - make a decision if this component really needs to be updated or not by returning `true` or `false`
 - e.g, whenever setState will trigger re-render, but it could be setting the same state again, there might not be need to re-render